MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-objectid-method.md

 ---
 title: "Page.ObjectId([Boolean]) Method"
-description: "Returns a string in the "Page xxx" format, where xxx is the caption or ID of the application object." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Returns a string in the \\"Page xxx\\" format, where xxx is the caption or ID of the application object." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na